When I started my direct sales business, I didn’t play games at my parties.

 Today I have 2 recruiting games for you that have worked well for me, so give them a try.

-To play this game, simply give each guest a piece of paper to keep track of their score as they listen to you recite the following poem.
-Anyone who adds the 25 points at the end should be followed up with about the business opportunity.
+To play this game, give each guest a piece of paper to keep track of their score as they listen to you recite the following poem.
+Anyone who adds the 25 points at the end should be followed up about the business opportunity.

 Game 2: Ask me about my job